 - A. Full-time permanent non-shift employees earn medical leave at the rate of one (1) work day per month starting the first full month of employment.
 Shift employees shall accrue medical leave at the rate of one day (12 hours) per month.
-For purposes of computation, one full 24-hour shift will be equal to two (2) 12-hour medical leave days. - B. Medical leave may be taken as earned during the employee's probationary period. - C. Frequent claiming of benefits under this rule will constitute grounds for the assumption by the Emergency Services Director Fire Chief that the physical condition of the employee is below the standard necessary for the proper performance of duties.
-Likewise, evidence of malingering or the abuse of this benefit will constitute grounds for prompt dismissal or disciplinary action by the Emergency Services Director Fire Chief.
-Employees suspected of abusing leave will be placed on notice and will be required to submit a medical release note within two (2) shifts or work days of returning to work. doctor's note upon their return to work.
+For purposes of computation, one full 24-hour shift will be equal to two (2) 12-hour medical leave days. - B. Medical leave may be taken as earned during the employee's probationary period. - C. Frequent claiming of benefits under this rule will constitute grounds for the assumption by the Emergency Services Director that the physical condition of the employee is below the standard necessary for the proper performance of duties.
+Likewise, evidence of malingering or the abuse of this benefit will constitute grounds for prompt dismissal or disciplinary action by the Emergency Services Director.
+Employees suspected of abusing leave will be placed on notice and will be required to submit a doctor's note upon their return to work.
 Abuse of leave shall be defined as three occurrences in a 90 day period.
-Abuse of leave shall be defined as two occurrences in a 30-day period.
 For shift employees, each shift or partial shift that the employee is absent shall be an "occurrence."